OT-Security-Interest-Group/GridSecSim/docs/scripts.md

 # tools.sh
 This script is the latest script that will help with working on this project.
+It's main purpose is to speed up the development process when turning on and off containers.

 ## Requirements
 - Bash 4 or higher for bash dicts.